-In order to determine which surgery is best for you, schedule a consultation with a qualified eye surgeon.
-They will ask about your medical history, take a corneal topography, and make a recommendation based on your personal eye and general health status.
+Schedule a consultation with a qualified eye surgeon to determine which surgery is best for you.
+They will ask about your medical history, take a corneal topography, and make a recommendation based on your eye and general health status.

 In this article